igordejanovic/parglare/docs/handling_errors.md

 - **location** - an instance of the [Location class](./common.md#location-class)
   with information of the position and span of the error.

-- **symbols_expected (set)** - a set of expected symbol at the location.
+- **symbols_expected (list)** - a list of expected symbol at the location.

-- **tokens_ahead (list)** - list of tokens recognized at the position by trying all terminal symbols recognizers from the grammar.
-Note that this list might be empty in case nothing can be recognized at the position or it might have more than one element if more recognizers succeeds.
+- **tokens_ahead (list)** - a list of tokens recognized at the position by trying all terminal symbols recognizers from the grammar.
+Note that this list might be empty in case nothing can be recognized at the position or it might have more than one element if more recognizers succeeds (lexical ambiguity).

+- **symbols_before (list)** - a list of last seen symbols.
+In the case of LR parser it will always be a single element list.
+In the case of GLR there might be more symbols if there were multiple parser heads.

 # Error recovery